google/pdl/doc/java-generated-code-guide.md

 assert packet1.equals(packet2);
 ```

-Packet inheritence maps to Java inheritence.
+Packet inheritance maps to Java inheritance.
 Each parent generates an abstract class with a static `<PARENT_NAME> fromBytes(byte[])` that constructs an instance of one of its children.
 Packets with a `_payload_` generate a concrete "fallback" child (`Unknown<PARENT_NAME>`) with a raw `byte[] payload` member.
 An instance of the fallback child is constructed if a concrete child can't be determined based on constraint values or child size.
 Packets with a `_body_` throw an exception instead of constructing a fallback.

 ```
 packet Parent {